weaveworks/weave/site/operational-guide/tasks.md

-In some cases you may already be aware of the problem, as you were unable to execute `weave reset` successfully or because you know through other channels that the host has died - in these cases you can proceed straight to the section on reclaiming lost space.
+In some cases you may already be aware of the problem, as you were unable to execute `weave reset` successfully or because you know through other channels that the host has died.
+In these cases you can proceed straight to the reclaiming lost address space section.

 However in some scenarios it may not be obvious that space has been lost, in which case you can check for it periodically with the